SoniaVivi/Image-Organizer/vivid/docs/image_controller.md

 - The ImageController instance that is adding the image

-Currently only plugins for #add_image before and after are supported.
+Currently only plugins for #add_image are supported.

 ### add_middleware(key[str], \*\*kwargs) # => None